 Around the turn of the century, Microsoft decided it didn't want to give that kind of value any more.
-Microsoft was focused on the lucrative corporate server market, and anything that risked cannibalizing the corporate market was suspect, doubly so if it barely cost $100.
-Meanwhile, the rising ferocity of hacker attacks on Microsoft (digital jungle justice for (#1) murdering Netscape, and (#2) getting away with with it) made all those FrontPage Server installations look more and more like an over-extended line that could be hard -- maybe even impossible -- to defend from a security standpoint in the dial-up days before automatic software updates over the Web.
+Microsoft was focused on the lucrative corporate server market, and anything that risked cannibalizing the fat corporate market was suspect -- doubly so if it barely cost $100.
+Meanwhile, the rising ferocity of hacker attacks on Microsoft (digital jungle justice for Microsoft murdering Netscape and then getting away with it) made all those FrontPage Server installations look more and more like an over-extended line that could be hard -- maybe even impossible -- to defend from a security standpoint in the dial-up days before automatic software updates over the Web.

-The thing that probably tipped the scale, though, was the announcement in early 2000 by the dying remnant of Netscape and Sun Microsystems of a "major alliance" to create web based computing, where the browser became the interface for everything and all the apps (word processor, spreadsheet -- everything in Microsoft Office) were run off a server online.
-In this computing schema (still being pursued by Google, BTW), there was no need for Windows (and by extension, Microsoft) at all.
-Suddenly, Microsoft must have seen FrontPage's pocket server as a potential Trojan horse, and the idea of putting a server on every system that ran Microsoft Office must have suddenly looked very, very bad indeed.
+The thing that probably tipped the scale, though, was the announcement in early 2000 by the dying remnant of Netscape and Sun Microsystems of a "major alliance" to create web based computing, where the browser became the interface for everything and all the apps (word processor, spreadsheet -- everything in Microsoft Office) were run off a remote server online.
+In this computing schema (still being pursued by Google's Chromebooks, BTW), there was no need for Windows (or Microsoft) at all.
+Suddenly, Microsoft must have seen FrontPage's pocket server as a potential Trojan horse, and the idea of putting a server on every system that ran Microsoft Office must have suddenly looked very, very bad, indeed.

 Whatever the reason(s), Microsoft abruptly spun on its heels in 2000, dropped FrontPage from Office Suite and stopped further development of the program.
-In the strange product vacuum that followed, a couple of heretofore small, inconsequential mammalian Web site management programs rose to prominence, Macromedia Dreamweaver and Adobe GoLive (originally GoNet GoLive).
-Neither Dreamweaver or GoLive was ever as strong or capable a program as FrontPage, but they both attracted a growing number of users as Microsoft let FrontPage lay moribund for half a decade, with Dreamweaver catering to the corporate market and GoLive to the independent Web developer market.
+In the strange product vacuum that followed, a couple of heretofore small, inconsequential mammalian Web site management programs rose to prominence on the static side of the Web: Macromedia Dreamweaver and Adobe GoLive (originally GoNet GoLive).
+Neither Dreamweaver or GoLive was ever as strong, capable or well-designed as FrontPage, but they both attracted a growing number of users as Microsoft let FrontPage lay moribund for half a decade, with Dreamweaver catering to the corporate market and GoLive to the independent Web developer market.

-After Microsoft officially killed FrontPage the next year and Adobe was allowed to kill GoLive in 2008 (where are the American anti-trust "regulators"? -- still lobotomized by long-lasting effects of Reaganism?), there was only one major contender left in the Web Site management software category: Dreamweaver.
+After Microsoft officially killed FrontPage the next year and Adobe was allowed to kill GoLive in 2008 (where are the American anti-trust "regulators" -- still lobotomized by long-lasting effects of Reaganism?), there was only one major contender left in the static Web Site management software category: Dreamweaver.

 So Dreamweaver got to the top not by excellence, but by default.
 It's an old story, of course, that bad software frequently drives out good software in the PC world, but in Dreamweaver's case the eventual winner wasn't even second best.